-Glaucoma symptoms can occur suddenly and may include:
+Glaucoma doctors agree that symptoms can occur suddenly and may include:

 These symptoms also can be a sign of other eye problems.

-If you have any of these symptoms, call our San Antonio office at (210) 692-8888 or contact us online to schedule a comprehensive eye exam with Dr. Baribeau, or visit the emergency room immediately so steps can be taken to prevent permanent vision loss.
+If you have any of these symptoms, call our San Antonio glaucoma specialists at ☎ (210) 405-3450 or contact us online to schedule a comprehensive eye exam with Dr. Baribeau, or visit the emergency room immediately so steps can be taken to prevent permanent vision loss.